10110000mh/Security-Now-GRC-Player/README.md

 - Control playback speed.
 - Sleep timer to stop playback automatically.
 - Auto-play next episode.
 - Saves your position in an episode for easy resuming on re-opening.
+- Choose between high and low quality for bandwidth-impaired users.

 ## To-Do List
-- **Check if a selected episode is available** by calculating the weeks that have passed.
+- **Check if a selected episode is available** by calculating the weeks that have passed or RSS feed.
 - **Send notifications** when a new episode is released.
-- **Quality options** Choose between high and low settings for bandwidth-impaired users.
 - **Explanation** how to use the app.
 - **Add light/dark theme** option.
 - **Fix notification buttons**.
 - **Fix broadcast receiver for headset controls**.
 - **Display artist art from metadata** in the player.
+- **Search** in the description of episodes (save in an offline file).
+- **Save position** for multiple episodes.
 - **Add download options**:
   - Download individual episodes and show notes.
   - Batch download episodes.